Nikolay Zefirov: Nucleophilic properties of nucleofuge anions

 Zefirov's research on the impact of LiClO_{4} on electrophilic addition and nucleophilic substitution resulted in the revelation of the Nucleophilic characteristics of extremely weakly nucleophilic anion like triflate and perchlorate.
 It has been shown that weak nucleophiles such can react through competitive covalent binding.
 Ultimately, this research led to the advancement of SO_{3}-promoted Ad_{E}-reactions.

 Novel hypervalent reagents: I^{+3}, Xe^{+2}, Se^{+4}, Te^{+4}

 He developed a novel class of hypervalent compounds and discovered their potential for use in fine organic synthesis.
 These compounds were identified as excellent reagents for oxidation reactions.
 Moreover, their ability to exhibit strong electrophiles properties and serve as efficient leaving groups was investigated.
 Notably, one of the discovered compounds has been named Zefirov's reagent in honor of its discoverer.

 Spirocyclopropane structures

 Zefirov was the pioneering chemist who conducted the synthesis of complex polycyclic structures, including heteroadamantanes.
 He also synthesized a novel class of spirocyclopropane structures and achieved the first successful synthesis of triangulanes.

+Amongst his studies on conformation, Zefirov found that spiro[2.5]octan-4-ol and derivatives thereof adopt predominantly axial conformations.
+This effect was later shown by Izzotti and Gleason to extend to most functional groups, with particularly strong axial preferences for larger and more electronegative groups.